|Home||The Historical Society||How to Join||Shadi History Room||How You Can Help||Contact Us|

 EL CERRITO NOTABLES

-The El Cerrito Historical Society believes that a remarkable number of noteworthy people have come from El Cerrito or have lived here at some time in their lives.
+A remarkable number of noteworthy people have come from El Cerrito or have lived here at some time in their lives.
 A few were world famous, others were

 Les Blank (1935-2013) - documentary filmmaker who lived in Berkeley, but had his business, “Flower Films,” on San Pablo Ave. in El Cerrito.
 Some of his best-known works include “Garlic Is As Good As Ten Mothers,” “Burden of Dreams,” and “Gap-Toothed Women.”

-Ernest Gilbert (“Ernie”) Broglio (b.
-1935) - major league baseball pitcher 1958-1966; played for the New York Giants and the St. Louis Cardinals.
+Ernest Gilbert (“Ernie”) Broglio (1935-2019) - major league baseball pitcher 1958-1966; played for the New York Giants and the St. Louis Cardinals.
 Set the stolen base record that was later broken by Ricky Henderson.
 As a player at El Cerrito High School, he pitched to catcher Elijah (“Pumpsie”) Green, see below, who also went to the major leagues.

 Victor Ramon Castro (1817-1897) - born at the Presidio in San Francisco, son of Francisco Maria Castro, a soldier.
 Victor became the owner of part of the Mexican land grant “Rancho San Pablo” which became El Cerrito and other nearby towns, and built an adobe ranch house near Cerrito Creek in 1839, where El Cerrito Plaza now stands.
 He was elected a Contra Costa County supervisor in 1852.
 His adobe rancho was said to be the finest in California in its day; it was destroyed by fire in 1956.